The following program revision was offered beginning with the 2016-2017 cohort.

 The Comprehensive Assessment is a requirement designed to demonstrate that a student has integrated all the knowledge, skills and attitudes developed throughout the program, including General Education.
 At Champlain-Lennoxville, this is evaluated in the context of the Integrative Project course.
 In collaboration with a community partner, students identify an unmet psycho-social need and devise a project to address it.
 The completed project, which may take many different forms is given to the community partner to use as they see fit.
 To accomplish this task, they must draw upon the skills stipulated in the Graduate Student Profile which also guides the grading criteria.
 They are asked to refer to one or more of the General Education courses that contributed most to their professional development and the accomplishment of their project.
 Therefore, successful completion of the integrative project constitutes a pass on the Comprehensive Assessment.
 A student who fails the project, must redo the course the following year.
 A student who, for whatever reason, has not done their Internship in semester V may still choose to do the Integrative Project course (i.e. inverting semester V & VI).

 Many Quebec universities offer credit for courses (passerelle) in related baccalaureate programs to Special Care Counselling graduates.
 Consult specific universities for details.
+The University of Calgary offers a Block transfer, giving SCC graduates direct access to a two-year university diploma.

 |French – General||602-10?-MQ|

-|Fieldwork: an Introduction||351-101-LE|
+|Fieldwork: An Introduction||351-101-LE|

 |Introduction to Special Care Counselling||351-102-LE|

-|Observation: an Introduction||351-104-LE|
+|Observation: An Introduction||351-104-LE|

 |Humanities – Knowledge||345-101-MQ|